bhuritesh/SALES_OBSERVATION/README.md

 # SALES_OBSERVATION
-Here all the data file(Excel ,csv), tables and screenshot of Data Visualization(Power BI).
+Here all the data file(Excel ,csv), tables, Data Modeling image and screenshot of Data Visualization(Power BI).